 - vanilla extract – for that hint of vanilla essence we know and love in baked goods.

-- milk – use the milk of your choice, whether it’s a dairy-free variety like soy milk or almond milk, or traditional dairy milk.
+- milk of choice – you can use non-dairy milk like soy milk, almond milk, unsweetened vanilla almond milk, oat milk, or whole milk.
 Just stay away from protein milk (i.e. pea or protein added plant milk), as it thickens the oatmeal too much.

 Mix Wet Ingredients

-In a large bowl add all of the wet ingredients and combine – eggs, oil, maple syrup, milk and vanilla extract.
+In a large bowl, whisk eggs, oil, maple syrup, milk, and vanilla extract until combined.

 Add Dry Ingredients

-Add in rolled oats, baking powder, cinnamon and sea salt.
+To the bowl of wet ingredients, add rolled oats, baking powder, cinnamon, and sea salt.

 Fold in Apples